molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 ```

-### Create A Deployment
+### Create A Database

-The first step is creating a deployment.
+The first step is creating a database.
 We will be using the "8GB" option for this walkthrough.
-For more information on deployments, see [Deployments Overview](/setting-up-featurebase/cloud/deployments-overview).
-The command below will start creating your deployment.
-You can also do this in the UI on the "Deployments" page by clicking “New Deployment”, selecting "Standard", entering "iris_demo_deployment" for the name, and choosing the "8GB" option.
+For more information on databases, see [Database Overview](/setting-up-featurebase/cloud/deployments-overview).
+The command below will start creating your database.
+You can also do this in the UI on the "Databases" page by clicking “New Database”, selecting "Standard", entering "iris_demo_database" for the name, and choosing the "8GB" option.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header
-2. deployment_name - the name you want to give your deployment i.e iris_demo_deployment
+2. database_name - the name you want to give your database i.e iris_demo_database
-3. deployment_shape - deployment shape/memory you are choosing i.e. 8GB
+3. database_shape - database shape/memory you are choosing i.e. 8GB

 **HTTP API Reference:**
 ```shell